-Geosea is a recently opened geothermal pool in Husavik, about an hour’s drive from Myvatn.
+Geosea is a geothermal pool in Husavik, about an hour’s drive from Myvatn.
 It has a stunning location on the cliffs and amazing sea views below.
-It also has a swim-up bar and a restaurant where you can enjoy a nice evening meal in your bathrobe (can be rented).
+It also has a swim-up bar and a restaurant where you can enjoy a nice evening meal in your bathrobe (which can be rented).

 This is a much smaller pool than Myvatn Nature Baths and I think it’s more worth a visit.
-The surroundings are stunning and it’s in general quieter and cozier than Myvatn Nature Baths.
+The surroundings are gorgeous and it’s in general quieter and cozier than Myvatn Nature Baths.

 The entrance ticket costs about the same for both pools.
 In summer, Myvatn is slightly more expensive.
 However, at Geosea, you have to pay for the kids (half price), so if you have a big family, it’s slightly more expensive to visit Geosea compared to Myvatn Nature Baths.

 TIP: Since Geosea isn’t that big, they strictly limit the number of people allowed in.
-So if you are traveling in high season, you may want to reserve your tickets in advance.
-Here you can book Geosea tickets.
+So if you are traveling in high season, it’s a good idea to reserve your tickets in advance.

 9. Goðafoss Waterfall